mohammadFeiz/aio-input/README.md

   - `list` (array of numbers): The exact values for displaying labels on the spinner.
   - `dynamic` (boolean): Determines whether labels should be updated in each render.
 Setting dynamic to true may cause performance issues, especially with a large number of labels. **default is false**.
   - `zIndex` (number): z-index css property of labels set. **default is 0**.
-  - `setting` (function): setting property is a function that takes the current value of the slider and details object as parameter and returns an object with properties to customize the appearance and content of labels. returned object is contain:
+  - `setting` (function): setting property is a function that takes the current value of the spinner and details object as parameter and returns an object with properties to customize the appearance and content of labels. returned object is contain:

       Property | Type | Default | Description
       -------- | ---- | ------- | -----------